 Benefits of EFPs include:

-- Flexible order arrangement pre-arrangement, disclosure and withholding stipulations do not apply to orders arranged under EFP rules.
+- Off-market transactions allow for flexible order arrangement pre-arrangement, disclosure and withholding stipulations do not apply to orders arranged under EFP rules.
 The facilitating ASX 24 Participant therefore has maximum flexibility to bring large orders to market.

 - Price certainty EFP trades can be transacted at any price agreed between counterparties.
 EFP trades may therefore legitimately occur at prices different to the prevailing price of a contract in ASX Trade24 at the time.

-- Execution certainty EFP trades will be approved by the Exchange as long as they occur in prescribed contracts and do not contravene the business rules of the EFP.
+- Execution certainty EFP trades will be approved by the Exchange as long as they occur in prescribed contracts and do not contravene the ASX 24 Operating Rules covering EFP transactions.

-- No affect on open/high/low/close volumes EFPs do not affect open/high/low/close/volume information in the ASX Trade24 market.
+- EFPs do not effect open/high/low/close/volume information in the ASX Trade24 market.
 However, EFP volumes will be included in all ASX 24 market data reporting.

 - Choice of stock basket, for example, swap an ASX SPI 200 index futures or options position for the underlying stocks in the index or even a single stock